otavepto/nt-fs-dupe/README.md

 }
 ```
 Each JSON key is considered the original file, its path could be absolute or relative.
-Relative paths will be relative to the **location of the `.dll` itself**, not the current directory, or the process `.exe` file.

 The value/object for that key defines the action for the original file:
 * `mode`: could be `redirect` or `hide`
 * `to`: only useful when `mode` = `redirect`, this defines which target file to redirect the original file to.

+Check the example [sample.json](./example/sample.json)

+## Behavior
+Relative paths will be relative to the **location of the current `.exe`**, not the current directory.

-  Both the original and target files must have the same filename length, and must exist beside each other.
+Both the original and target files must:
+- Have the same filename length
+- Exist in the same dir

 Target files are hidden by default, for example, in the JSON file defined above, `myfile.org` will be hidden.

-Check the example [sample.json](./example/sample.json)

-## DLL behavior
+JSON entries with a missing original file will be ignored without an error.

 The dll will try to load the following files upon loading:
 * A JSON file with the same name as the `.dll`
 * `nt_file_dupe.json`